Heavy snow and blizzards bring treacherous conditions and disruption to UK

 Public transport has also been affected, with Network Rail saying multiple fallen trees have blocked lines between Manchester and Sheffield, meaning no trains can run.

-Train operators TransPennine Express and Northern are also among those impacted with many services cancelled.
+Train operators TransPennine Express and Northern were also affected, with many services cancelled.

-Merseyrail, which runs train services in Merseyside and the surrounding areas, said its operations would not start until around 10am on Friday due to severe weather.
+Merseyrail, which runs train services in Merseyside and the surrounding areas, delayed the start of its operations on Friday due to the severe weather.

-Met Office meteorologist Alex Burkill said that a pocket of western Scotland covering Glasgow and the county of Argyll may be the only region untouched by heavy rain and snow.
+Network Rail said it hopes two Peak District rail routes blocked by snow will reopen between 3pm and 6pm.

-He said the worst of the weather was expected in north-west Wales and northern England, adding: “The combination of heavy snow and gales is why we’re likely to see blizzards and drifting snow which causes extra hazards on the roads.
+The closure of the Hope Valley line means no trains are running between Manchester and Sheffield, and there are no services between Buxton and Hazel Grove due to the Buxton line being blocked.

-The weather is expected to clear by the end of Friday, before then being replaced by another low pressure system, leading to a further yellow snow and ice warning for much of northern England and Scotland from 3pm on Saturday to 6am on Sunday.
+The weather is expected to clear by the end of Friday before being replaced by another low pressure system, leading to a further yellow snow and ice warning for much of northern England and Scotland from 3pm on Saturday to 6am on Sunday.